Victoriapm/GoBike-SystemData-Analysis/README.md

 * The suscriber demad is high during the weekdays but has a huge decrease during weekends
 * The casual customer demand is more stable, yet it increases during weekends.

-In the first part, I'll use Python visualization libraries to systematically explore a dataset, starting from plots of single variables and building up to plots of multiple variables.

-In the second part, I'll produce a short presentation that illustrates interesting properties, trends, and relationships discovered in the dataset.
-The primary method of conveying the findings will be through transforming your exploratory visualizations from the first part into polished, explanatory visualizations.

 ## Key Insights for Presentation